What is the Purpose of a Conditional Receipt?

 • A conditional receipt is a part of the health, life, and various property insurance contracts.

-• The coverage for an insured person commences by the date that the conditional binding receipt is received.
+• The coverage for an insured person commences by the date the conditional binding receipt is received.

 • If a health and life insurance policy does not have this receipt, the policy will be effective only when delivered to the insured and premium payment is received.